 It is the nature of the work - not the name of the contract - that determines whether another organization is a subawardee.
 Subawardees perform work at their facilities, using their own personnel, and are responsible for programmatic decision-making, including decisions related to the design, development, and conduct of research and reporting.
 Subawardees' performance is measured against meeting the project objectives.
 Subawardees must adhere to the same regulatory and compliance requirements as the prime awardee.
 For assistance differentiating between the subaward, vendor, and consultant roles, see ORSP's webpage or contact orsp@utc.edu.

 Do NOT include vendors, consultants, catering, labs fees, or equipment/facility rentals in this section.
-Round to the nearest whole dollar.

 SUBAWARD POLICIES AND PROCEDURES